ErikEJ/SqlCeToolbox/README.md

 **Release**

-Download the latest version of the SSMS 17 extension (for both 3.5, 4.0, SQLite and SQL Server) from [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ErikEJ.SQLServerCompactSQLiteToolboxforSSMS)
+Download the latest version of the **SSMS 17** extension (for both 3.5, 4.0, SQLite and SQL Server) from [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ErikEJ.SQLServerCompactSQLiteToolboxforSSMS)

 **Daily build**

-You can download the daily build of the SSMS 20 extension from [VSIX Gallery](https://www.vsixgallery.com/extension/d6c77c32-fe4b-4f6d-ad5d-f7b755212760)
+You can download the daily build of the **SSMS 20** extension from [VSIX Gallery](https://www.vsixgallery.com/extension/d6c77c32-fe4b-4f6d-ad5d-f7b755212760)

+Make sure to "Unblock" the downloaded file before proceeding!

 ### **Installing the SSMS 20 extension**